menu

 Demographics

-Clarendon Hills is a very ethnically-diverse village.
+Clarendon Hills is a somewhat ethnically-diverse village.
 The people who call Clarendon Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clarendon Hills residents report their race to be White, followed by Asian.
 Important ancestries of people in Clarendon Hills include Irish, German, Italian, Polish, and English.

 Notable & Unique Neighborhood Characteristics